 Trademarking Your Business Name

 If you do choose to trademark your business name, there are some steps to take in order to get a trademark from the USPTO.

 Before you file a trademark application for your business name, you will want to spend some time searching through the USPTO’s database to make sure there are no other identical or similar business names.

 The USPTO has a database called the Trademark Electronic Search System (TESS), which houses all trademark registrations and pending applications.
 The USPTO has published some tips for searching through their database.
 In general, it is a good idea to try out different variations of your business name to make sure you have as comprehensive results as possible.

 Next, you will want to create an account on uspto.gov and draft your trademark application using the USPTO’s Trademark Electronic Application System (TEAS) forms.

 Once your application has been submitted, you will work with a USPTO attorney assigned to review your application and answer any questions that may be posed.
-Once any questions have been answered, your trademark will be published in the Official Gazette.
+Once any questions have been answered, and your trademark application is finalized, your trademark will be published in the Official Gazette.